auth0/react-native-lock/README.md

 In our documentation you will find more information about [Grant types](https://auth0.com/docs/clients/client-grant-types).

-We recommend following our react-native quickstart or using https://github.com/auth0/react-native-auth0, we will continue fixing bugs for react-native-lock for the time being.
+We will continue fixing bugs for react-native-lock for the time being.

 ## Requirements